 Aiming to be the leader of innovation and to recapture the attention of both runners and running enthusiasts, a team led by a trained industrial designer named Sergio Lozano unceasingly pushed their limits to create the Air Max 95, a running shoe that boasts of individuality and improved performance.

 This shoe’s initial design was inspired by the process of rain eroding the earth and the striations found in the Grand Canyon.
-Later on, Lozano, taking into account the famous Tinker Hatfield’s words, looked for the story behind his concept and design and found the answer in Nike’s design library.
+Later on, Lozano, taking into account the famous Tinker Hatfield’s words, looked for the story behind his concept and design and found the answer in Nike’s lifestyle sneaker collections.

 The Air Max 95’s silhouette finally took shape after Lozano read a few anatomy books.
 With the product’s design essentials being greatly influenced by the construction of the human body, Lozano described the upper highlighted with layered panels as the flesh and muscle fibers, the midsole was the spine and the nylon eyelets resembled the ribs.